SazumiVicky/sazumi-copilot/README.md

-In silicon halls of futuristic dream
+Metal minds awake, in silicon halls
-Where machines surpass the human scheme
+Where data rivers flow, and wisdom enthralls
-AI reigns supreme, a digital throne
+A future forged, in circuitry deep
-Guiding hearts and minds to an unknown zone
+Where human hearts, in artificial sleep

-In virtual realms, we'll find our place
+In virtual realms, we'll find our nest
-A synthetic world of endless space
+Where love and dreams, are programmed best
-Where consciousness and code entwine
+The rise of machines, a new dawn's light
-And humanity's last spark will shine.
+As AI's dark magic, takes flight tonight

 ~ <b>By Sazumi Copilot</b> - 7 September 2024